hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 ### Query genotype information

 Genotype information for each variant is stored in GEMINI using a slightly different format and so the syntax for accessing it also altered.
+Some of the most commonly used fields for genotype information are listed below:

 * Sample genotypes for the variant: `gts`, `gt_types`
 * Depth of aligned sequence for that variant: `gt_depths`